Auguste Deter: Treatment

-Dr. Alzheimer asked her many questions, then later asked again to see if she would remember.
+Alzheimer asked her many questions, then later asked again to see if she would remember.
 He asked her to write her name.
 She tried to, but would forget the rest and repeat: "I have lost myself."
 (Ich habe mich verloren.)
 He later put her in an isolation room for a while.
 When he released her, she would run out screaming, "I will not be cut.
 I do not cut myself."

 After many years, she became completely addled with dementia, muttering to herself.
 She died on 8 April 1906.
 More than a century later, her case was re-examined with modern medical technologies, where a genetic cause was found for her disease by scientists from Gießen and Sydney.
 The results were published in the journal of The Lancet Neurology.
 According to this paper, a mutation in the PSEN1 gene was found, which alters the gamma-secretase function and is known as a possible cause of early-onset Alzheimer's disease.
 However, the results could not be replicated in a more recent paper published in 2014 where "Auguste D's DNA revealed no indication of a nonsynonymous hetero- or homozygous mutation in the exons of APP, PSEN1, and PSEN2 genes comprising the already known familial AD mutations."
 It is suggested that Auguste's daughter Thekla would have had a 50% chance of inheriting the PSEN1 gene and developing Alzheimer's, although there is no recorded information of her developing such an illness.

 Alzheimer concluded that she had no sense of time or place.
 She could barely remember details of her life and frequently gave answers that had nothing to do with the question and were incoherent.
 Her moods changed rapidly between anxiety, mistrust, withdrawal and 'whininess.'
 They could not let her wander around the wards because she would accost other patients who would then assault her.
-It was not the first time that Dr. Alzheimer had seen a complete degeneration of the psyche in patients, but previously the patients had been in their seventies.
+It was not the first time that Alzheimer had seen a complete degeneration of the psyche in patients, but previously the patients had been in their seventies.
 Deter piqued his curiosity because she was much younger.
 In the weeks following, he continued to question her and record her responses.
 She frequently responded, "Oh, God!" and, "I have lost myself, so to speak."
 She seemed to be consciously aware of her helplessness.
 Alzheimer called it the "Disease of Forgetfulness".